yagil/tokmon/README.md

     \/_/   \/_____/  \/_/\/_/  \/_/  \/_/  \/_____/  \/_/ \/_/

-CLI utility to monitor your OpenAI token costs
+CLI utility to monitor your OpenAI API token usage

 </pre>